 I print figurines in the material PLA.
 When possible, I reenforce fragile attachments with internal metal bolts.
 Larger figures are as durable as any other large plastic toy.
 If dropped, they would get scratched, but probably not completely destroyed.
 Smaller figurines usually have fragile hooves, so you need to be more careful.

 Also, if your figurine has spread wings, you need to be super careful about those!

 PLA handles temperatures up to 60°C (140°F).
-Don't leave your pony in a hot car in the summer, because it will melt!
+Do not leave your pony in a hot car in the summer, because it will melt!

-You won't accidentally scratch your painted figurine with fingernails.
+You will not accidentally scratch your painted figurine with fingernails.
 But if you drop it or drag it across a rough surface, it will get scratched.

 If you leave the figurine in sunlight for a week, colors will fade.
 This does not happen indoors because your windows have UV protection.
 Additionally, if your figurine is a dark color or on a dark surface, sunlight could heat it up and melt it.